 Fold-away desks are an excellent study corner idea.
 Have a resident bookworm?
 Try floating shelves or a headboard bookshelf instead of a clunky wooden square that's bound to take up tons of floor space.
 Captain's beds with sufficient storage drawers can save on the need for a dresser, while bunk beds are a fun idea for younger children.

 Maintaining an organized closet is always the most difficult aspect of shared bedrooms, especially when children are involved.
 In addition to coming up with a daily routine for putting away clothes and laundry, upgrading your bedroom layout to incorporate unique hidden closet doors is a fabulous space-saving solution.
 Murphy Doors have a fit for every space.
-Our Single Closet Hamper Doors are ideal for keeping kids’ rooms tidy, while our convenient Dresser Doors open up the floor space.
+Our Single Closet Hamper Doors are ideal for keeping kids’ rooms tidy, while our convenient hidden dresser doors open up the floor space.

 No more sharing a single cramped closet or bickering over clothes!
 These simple design hacks will have everyone living more comfortably together.